About Me

 Experience

-Senior Researcher, Microsoft Research AI4Science
+Senior Researcher, Microsoft Research

-Topics: Deep learning for molecular modelling
+Topics: Deep learning for protein generative modelling

-PhD in Advanced Machine Learning, Machine Learning Group, University of Cambridge
+Ph.D. in Machine Learning, University of Cambridge

 Supervisor: Professor Richard E. Turner

-Research Scientist Intern, DeepMind
+Research Scientist Intern, Google DeepMind

 Supervisor: Dr. Michalis Titsias